egberts/egberts.github.io-src/content/articles/verizon-network-ports-used.md

 When a broadband router boots up, it access the following ports to communicate with various Verizon infrastructure servers:

 DHCP Client - Verizon HFC network
+===
-First the cable router issues a DHCP request to Verizon FiOS DHCP server using the following IP ports:
+First, the cable router issues a DHCP request to Verizon FiOS DHCP server using the following IP ports:

 ```
     Port 67/UDP - egress